Welcome to period six of training for cross-country skiing.

 Over the years we have received a fair amount of feedback regarding target races/weeks, and most who responded indicated that the Birkie/Korte was their primary focus event.

 We also had a few responses that target races events like World Masters or the Iceland Marathon.
-If these pan out, the rest of us are jealous of you, enjoy your world travels.
-This is awesome.
 If this is your program, train more weeks of our lead up to the last 6 weeks in either 3 or 4 week blocks (3 week going Medium volume, Big Volume, Recovery, or 4 weeks going Small, Medium, Big, Recovery) and then take our last 6 weeks and put it in so our Birkie/Korte Week (Feb 22-28) lines up with your events.

 In order to make the most of this, this next 4 weeks will be our last push of high volume dry-land training (or if we are lucky early on snow season).
 Let’s build on our good work last month.